mattfwood/gatsby-dev-blog/src/content/learning-to-code-last.md

 Even though I'm terrible at creating designs, I found the wireframe was already revealing several issues I would've overlooked if I'd jumped right into coding.
 I saw that there wasn't a clear hierarchy separating things like a "task" from a "project", and that it would be confusing to a new user.

-This was the kind of UI problem that gets easily overlooked once you've started to dive into a codebase and start building things out.
+This was the kind of UI problem that gets easily overlooked once you dive into a codebase and start building things out.